 The race is still on… Jerick of 25 Travels passed me the baton on Sunday and it is my turn to sprint.
 Here I go!

-Neil Barnes of Backpacks and Bunkbeds organized Team Purple and was able to recruit some pretty radical travelers!
+Neil Barnes of Backpacks and Bunkbeds organized our team and was able to recruit some pretty radical travelers!
 So far their stories have inspired me to continue to travel, hopefully you can make time to read through them.

 Our Top Three Adventures: